posit-dev/rsconnect-python/README.md

 ```

 You must be the owner of the target deployment, or a collaborator with permission to
 change the content.
-The type of content (static notebook, or notebook with source code)
+The type of content (static notebook, notebook with source code,
-must match the existing deployment.
+API, or application) must match the existing deployment.

 > **Note:** There is no confirmation required to update a deployment.
 If you do so
 > accidentally, use the "Source Versions" dialog in the RStudio Connect dashboard to